Installing the Snowflake Connector for Python¶

 Step 1: Install the Connector¶

-The Snowflake Connector for Python is available at PyPI.
+The Snowflake Connector for Python is available in PyPI.
 A change log is available on the site, so you can determine the changes that have been implemented in each release.

 To install the connector, execute the following command: